logo

 Grandfathers, uncles, brothers and especially dads are important in every child's life.
 Wives benefit from support and encouragement of their husbands, but babies born early, who have a complicated birth, prenatal or newborn diagnosis, each need a strong relationship with their father.

 Sometimes it takes a while a couple to get comfortable with their new roles as parents when a baby is full term, the nursery is ready, and there is little drama in the birth or delivery.
-Moms and dads are not often 'in sync' when a newborn is in the house.
+Moms and dads are not often 'in sync' when any newborn is in the house.

 When a baby has arrived after a complicated pregancy, unusual birth or diagnosis of special needs, it's hard to tell how many of the challenges parents face are due to the more common causes; exhaustion, stress, unexpected turns of events, and just not being ready.
+During labor and delivery, it is the father or partner's responsibility to manage what the woman in labor has to let go on to focus on the birth.
+There may be language and communication difficulties if English is not the primary language spoken in the family, or if one or both parents is deaf, and an interpreter is not provided.

-Fathers can be both interpreters and diplomats when new moms feel overwhelmed or in need of privacy.
+When there is no other communication factor, fathers often need to be both interpreters and diplomats when new moms feel overwhelmed or in need of privacy.
 Friends and extended family may feel uncertain about how they can step in, and although fathers might not have practice in asking for help, many take on the responsibility and forge ahead.

 In unusual circumstances, this may be more difficult.
 The dad may be struggling with too many details and uncertainties.
 Those who wish to help may hesitate, worried about 'saying the wrong thing' or intruding, and contribute to the father's isolation and stress.